-Admission to the online Graduate Certificate in Accounting program is limited to candidates who meet the following criteria:
+Admission to the online Graduate Certificate in Accountancy program is limited to candidates who meet the following criteria:

 - Four-year regionally accredited (SACS, NCACS, NEACS, etc.) bachelor's degree from a U.S. institution

 - Must be a U.S. citizen or a Green Card holder (Permanent Resident) and have either a USA or APO address in a SARA authorized state

 - Must meet the business and accounting foundation prerequisites outlined in the list below.

 Not sure which Auburn Accounting Online program is right for you, use the Program Selector to find the best match.